Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Navigation.md

 ## NavigationProviderBase

-An abstract base class for creating reducing boilerplate in `INavigationProvider` for checking the name parameter and if the user is authenticated.
+An abstract base class for reducing boilerplate in `INavigationProvider`.
+Use `BuildNavigationAsync()` to validate the `name` parameter and to ensure the navigation is built only if the user is authenticated.

 ## MainMenuNavigationProviderBase

 An abstract base class derived from `NavigationProviderBase` for creating home page menu structure using the `main` navigation name.
-If you use the _Lombiq.BaseTheme_ it automatically displays the generated menu as a widget in the _Navigation_ zone.
+If you use the _Lombiq.BaseTheme_, it automatically displays the generated menu as a widget in the _Navigation_ zone.

 ## Extensions